 I have this one rule I always stick to: my main backpack should not weigh more than 10 kg-s.

-If it’s heavier than that, I’ll dread moving around.
-Regardless I travel for a week or months, I won´t need more stuff with me than that.
+Regardless if I travel for a week or months, I won´t need more stuff with me than that.
 And you won`t need more either.

 Moreover, you will realize that you won’t wear all the clothes you thought you would.

-Most probably you heard the advice to take mosquito spray with high DEET.
+Most probably, you heard the advice to take mosquito spray with high DEET.
 I read the same and therefore bought an expensive mosquito repellent in Germany.

 It was a bad idea: we got itchy and red stains immediately on our skin after using it.
 Such strong mosquito repellents are loaded with toxic substances.
-No wonder our skin did not quite like it.
+No wonder our skin did not like it.

 Therefore, my best advice is not to bring any with you.

-Conclusion – Sri Lanka Packing List
+Conclusion: Sri Lanka Packing List

 If you found this Sri Lanka Packing List helpful, let me know!
 I would love to receive some feedback from you.